-It turns out that man's best friend isn't so friendly.
+It turns out that the man's best friend isn't so friendly.
 Dogs kill as many as 28 people per year while human deaths from "other" mammals claim about 52 lives per year.
 Wildlife like deer and moose pose a bigger threat to you because they can wander out onto busy roads to cause car accidents.

 Three to four Hawaiian swimmers are bitten by sharks per year, but let's put that into perspective -- nearly 10 million people visit Hawaii every year.
 That's a 0.0000004% of being bitten as a tourist, and fatal shark bites are extremely rare.